wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/wp-e-commerce-dynamic-gallery/#tab-reviews) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.8.1 - 2013/02/13 =

+* Fixed: The Flat Rate Shipping work for single product when the gallery is activated.

 = 1.0.8 - 2013/01/23 =